-- Take some courses (12 credits maximum, including other transfer credits, before program starts in the fall), - Meet practicum prerequisites, and/or - Begin research for your Independent Learning Project.
+- Take some courses (12 credits maximum, including other transfer credits, before program starts in the fall), - Meet practicum prerequisites, and/or - Begin research for your Independent Learning Project. - All courses meet for 35 contact hours/3 credits.

 Schedule for Cambridge; subject to change without notice.
 Regional centers set their own schedules.